Bosnia and Herzegovina–Israel relations

 Bosnia and Herzegovina–Israel relations are the bilateral relations between Bosnia and Herzegovina and Israel.

-Bosnia and Herzegovina, and Israel have established relations on 26 September 1997.
-Bosnia and Herzegovina have embassy in Tel Aviv which serves both Israel and Cyprus.
+Bosnia and Herzegovina, and Israel established relations on 26 September 1997.
+Bosnia and Herzegovina has an embassy in Tel Aviv which serves both Israel and Cyprus.
 The Israeli embassy in Tirana, Albania serves also Bosnia and Herzegovina.

 History

 Early relations

 During the Yugoslav Wars, Israel took 84 Muslim refugees from Bosnia, and Israel together with Jordan have operated a joined aid mission to Bosnia.
 Bosnia and Herzegovina decided first to recognize and to establish relations with the Palestinians in 1992, as Bosnia and Herzegovina, and Israel have established relations on 26 September 1997.

 Relations from 2000

 In 2013, Israel extradited Alexander Cvetkovic to Bosnia and Herzegovina.
 Cvetkovic an Israeli-Serb who immigrated from Bosnia to Israel in 2005, was indicted by Israeli courts in 2011 for allegedly participating in the July 1995 massacre of Srebrenica.
-In 2017 Bosnia and Herzegovina's Serb President Mladen Ivanić visited Israel and meet with the Israeli Prime Minister Benjamin Netanyahu.
+In 2017 Bosnia and Herzegovina's Serb President Mladen Ivanić visited Israel and met with the Israeli Prime Minister Benjamin Netanyahu.
 In 2022, Bosnia and Herzegovina's Prime Minister Borjana Krišto was the first Prime Minister to visit Israel and even wished to see the embassy of Bosnia and Herzegovina in Jerusalem.
 In 2023 the Israeli Prime Minister Benjamin Netanyahu visited Bosnia and Herzegovina as part of the International Economy Fair Mostar.